ash0306/Genspark-Training/Day 043 - June 10/Coffee Store Application/README.md

 ## Overview

 This is the frontend for the Coffee Shop Management API.
-It is built using FIgma for designing and HTML and Bootstrap CSS for developing the web-based application.
+It is built using Figma for designing and HTML and Bootstrap CSS for developing the web-based application.

 ## Design Files